Amariplays/sm_hunting/README.md

 <h1>SM Hunting</h1>

+_An edited version adding qb-target exports instead of 3D text (old school)_

+CREDITS to SM for providing the code and general mechanics around the script

+you can add me on Discord for further qb-target related changes if needed : https://discord.gg/ZbgnQYUmeR

 <h2> Hunting Script for QB Core </h2>
 This script allowes player to hunt animals and collect rewards from them such as meat, leather, feather and money.